leonheld/qemu-arm-on-STM32CubeIDE/README.md

-# Changes you need to make to run images on qemu-arm built with STM32CubeIDE
+# Changes you need to make in order to run images built with STM32CubeIDE on qemu-arm

 I'm talking about this qemu-arm: https://xpack.github.io/qemu-arm/